sigsergv/pyrone/docs/index.rst

 Pyrone is a standard WSGI application so you can use any method for provisioning WSGI apps.
 However in this instruction only one method is covered: Debian/Ubuntu + nginx
 + uwsgi + mysql.
-Application requires Python version 3.3 or greater, python version 2 is not supported.
+Application requires Python version 3.4, other versions are not supported.

 I recommend you (for security reasons) to create separate system user for the application.
 In this manual all instructions assume system user ``blog`` with home directory ``/home/blog``, it's a regular